Panoramic View of Lisbon, Portugal

 Traditional Gastronomy and Gluten Free Options

-Portuguese cuisine is influenced by its maritime and colonial ties, with dishes rich in flavor and often based on simple ingredients like fish, vegetables and meats.
+Portuguese cuisine is influenced by its maritime and colonial roots, with dishes rich in flavor and often based on simple ingredients like fish, vegetables, and meat.
 For those following a gluten-free diet, there are many naturally gluten-free options in Portuguese cuisine.

-• Bacalhau à Brás : This dish of flaked cod is mixed with finely cut potatoes and scrambled eggs, a staple of Portuguese cuisine, naturally gluten-free.
+• Bacalhau à Brás : This dish of flaked cod is mixed with finely chopped potatoes and scrambled eggs, a staple of Portuguese cuisine, naturally gluten-free.

 • Caldo Verde : A soup made with kale, potatoes and chorizo, this soup is naturally gluten-free and is one of the most popular in the country.

-• Arroz de Marisco : A seafood rice, similar to Spanish paella, but with a Portuguese twist.
-This dish is naturally gluten-free if you use rice.
+• Arroz de Marisco : A seafood rice dish, similar to Spanish paella, but with a Portuguese twist.
+This dish is naturally gluten-free if rice is used.

-These dishes show the diversity of Portuguese cuisine, while offering naturally gluten-free options.
+These dishes showcase the diversity of Portuguese cuisine, while also offering naturally gluten-free options.

-Portugal offers a wealth of landscapes and cultural sites to discover, from historic cities to the spectacular beaches of the Algarve.
-Here are some essentials:
+Portugal offers a multitude of landscapes and cultural sites to discover, from historic cities to the spectacular beaches of the Algarve.
+Here are a few must-sees:

-• Porto : Known for its spectacular bridges and port wine cellars, this northern city offers a unique ambiance with its narrow streets and colorful houses.
+• Porto : Known for its spectacular bridges and port wine cellars, this northern city offers a unique atmosphere with its narrow streets and colorful houses.

-• Sintra : Located close to Lisbon, this city is famous for its exotic palaces and lush green landscapes, including Pena Palace and Quinta da Regaleira .
+• Sintra : Located near Lisbon, this town is famous for its exotic palaces and green landscapes, including Pena Palace and Quinta da Regaleira .

-• Algarve : Renowned for its golden beaches and spectacular cliffs, the Algarve is a destination of choice for lovers of the sea and the sun.
+• Algarve : Renowned for its golden beaches and spectacular cliffs, the Algarve is a prime destination for lovers of the sea and sun.

 These destinations highlight the cultural and natural diversity of Portugal, a land where history and nature meet harmoniously.